IBM 2741: Design

 and so were frequently used as console devices for computers such as the IBM 1130 and IBM System/360.

 By contrast, the 2741 was primarily focused on remote terminal applications.

 Character codes

-The IBM 2741 came in two different varieties, one using "correspondence coding" and the other using "PTT/BCD coding".
+The IBM 2741 came in two different varieties, one using "correspondence coding" and the other using either "PTT/BCD coding" or "PTT/EBCD coding".
 These refer to the positioning of the characters around the typeball and, therefore, the tilt/rotate codes that have to be applied to the mechanism to produce a given character.

 A "correspondence coding" machine can use type elements from a standard office Selectric (i.e. elements used for "office correspondence").

-"PTT/BCD coding" machines need special elements, and did not have as wide a variety of fonts available.
+"PTT/BCD coding" and "PTT/EBCD coding" machines need special elements, and did not have as wide a variety of fonts available.

 The IBM 1050 and its derivatives were only available in PTT/BCD coding.